lisk-builders/lisk-network-reporter/README.md

 ## To do
 - [ ] Change peers count to reliable endpoint as soon implemented in Lisk
+- [ ] Change pending tx count to reliable endpoint as soon implemented in Lisk
 - [ ] If there is no build specified in Lisk then last commit should be used as soon implemented in Lisk

 ## Credits